 Students may be required by an externship site to have an additional background check and/or drug test.
-If additional background checks and/or drug screening is required, this amount it will be charged to the student.
+If additional background checks and/or drug screening is required, this amount WILL NOT be charged to the student.

+An additional \$100.00 Enrollment fee will be charged each time a student changes his or her program.
 A student must see the Registrar's Office and Financial Aid to discuss any program changes.

 There is no graduation fee.